binhduong85/decentralized-media-server/README.md

 # Decentralized Ultra-Low Latency Streaming Server

-A decentralized media server designed to handle media streaming at a global scale, making it suitable for large-scale applications but with minimal cost.
+A decentralized media server designed to handle media streaming on a global scale, making it suitable for large-scale applications but with minimal cost.
 It is designed with [SAN-I/O](https://sans-io.readthedocs.io/) in mind.

 [<img src="https://img.youtube.com/vi/QF8ZJq9xuSU/hqdefault.jpg"
 />](https://www.youtube.com/embed/QF8ZJq9xuSU)

 (Above is a demo video of the version used by Bluesea Network)

-## Features
+## Features benifits
   - 🚀 Powered by Rust with memory safety and performance.
   - High availability by being fully decentralized, with no central controller.
-  - 🛰️ Multi-zone support, high scalability.
+  - 🛰️ Private-zone & Multi-zone support, high scalability.
   - Support encodings: H264, Vp8, Vp9, H265 (Coming soon), AV1 (Coming soon)
   - Cross-platform: Linux, macOS, Windows.
   - Decentralized WebRTC SFU (Selective Forwarding Unit)